 Ana Paula Pagano

-Ana Paula is a first year PhD student supervised by Dr Prado.
+Ana Paula is a PhD candidate supervised by Dr Prado.
 She completed a Nutrition and Metabolism degree at the University of São Paulo (USP), Ribeirão Preto, Brazil - her home country -, where she is a registered dietitian.
 She also completed both her internship and Specialization in Nutrition at the Hospital of Clinics, Medical School of Ribeirão Preto, USP.
 During her specialization she began working on the field of body composition assessment of patients with cancer and became very passionate about it.
 As such, she decided to pursue this passion working on a Master degree, also at USP, and received a competitive two-year scholarship.
 She completed her degree in 2019 and her work focuses on exploring different techniques for body composition assessment in patients with hepatocellular carcinoma.

 Ana Paula also loves connecting with patients and students.
 As a graduate student, she has volunteered as a dietitian at the Hospital of Clinics of Medical School of Ribeirão Preto, providing nutritional care for oncological outpatients and assisting undergraduate students during their internship at the same institution.
 As a PhD student, her current research aims to study energy requirements in patients with cancer using innovative techniques and approaches.